DevExpress-Examples/word-document-api-examples/Readme.md

 # Word Processing Document API – How to Process Word Documents in Code

 The  [Word Processing Document API](https://docs.devexpress.com/OfficeFileAPI/17488/word-processing-document-api) is a non-visual .NET library that allows you to generate, load, modify, import, export, and print Microsoft Word documents in code.

+> [!Important]
+> The Universal Subscription or an additional Office File API Subscription is required to use this example in production code.
+For pricing information, please refer to the [DevExpress Subscription](https://www.devexpress.com/Subscriptions/) page.

 This example demonstrates how to use the Word Processing Document API to execute the following actions: